osaatcioglu/CloudBD-PA2542-Omer/Assignments/sprint-1/Business Case of Cloud Services.md

 ## Elasticity

 Let's take Elasticity as an example.
 Peak times are always nightmares for the teams managing a traditional IT infrastructure.
 Since, economically, it is not feasible and sometimes not even possible to plan a hardware setup that is suitable for the peak times, it is accepted that the peak times will push the limits of the servers and causing decrease on the performance.
-However; In the cloud setup, since it is super easy to launch several new instances in minutes, it is super easy to ramp up during peak times and then down grade when it is not needed anymore.
+However; In the cloud setup, since it is cheaper cost-wise and time-wise to launch several new instances in minutes, it is faster to ramp up during peak times and then down grade when it is not needed anymore.
 Because of that, the performance does not get a hit due to financial reason and moreover, the IT department does not need to put an overhead for the future peak hours.
 So, it is both financially and technically a better solution compared to the traditional IT systems.

-When it comes to scaling, there are majorly two different scaling scenarios: Quick scaling and slow scaling.
+When it comes to scaling, there are mainly two different scaling scenarios: Quick scaling and slow scaling.

 Oprah Effect is a good example for a quick scaling needs.
 Since, the IT requires major scaling in a very short time, Elastic Scaling becomes a life saver.
 To put it into a perspective, when North Korea tested the Hydrogen bomb and it was announced via South Korean news website, it created a major attention from all over the world that a national news company in a Far East Asia wouldn’t be able to prepare if it wouldn’t have an Elastic Scaling in place.

 On the other hand, slow scaling example can be any service (including SaaS) that has user acquisition as a business model.
 We can name a few without mentioning the obvious ones: Dropbox, Slack and Github.
 In this type of scaling scenario, unless the company already has a traditional IT infrastructure and they don’t see any need for scaling or upgrading in the foreseeable future, it would still be financially good option to switch to a cloud service.

 Because, the biggest advantages to the business side by switching to the cloud are converting CAPEX to OPEX and Elastic scaling.
 So, one of these advantages if not both should be required by the organization to make the move the cloud financially feasible option.

+Above all, the architecture of the service should be created in a way to support scaling.
+For example, if the app servers are designed to lock the database even for reading operation, adding more app servers will not speed up the service.

 ## Metered Billing